Arnhem Weavers Workshop

 permanent population of about 100.

-Accommodation: The
+Accommodation: No

-recommended participants bring their own
+It is recommended participants bring their own

 mosquito domes or small tents.